ecohealthalliance/relic/.github/CONTRIBUTING.md

     should not call `libgit2` directly nor call `git` via the command line.
 If `git2r` does not expose needed functionality in `libgit2`, consider making a contribution to `git2r`.
--   In general `relic` only deals with the local git repository.
-It does not interface with remote repositories, nor interact with the APIs of services like GitLab, GitHub, or gitea.

 ## Testing